Long Bay College

-Long Bay College is a state co-educational secondary school located in Torbay, a suburb of the North Shore in Auckland, New Zealand.
+Long Bay College is a state co-educational secondary school located in Long Bay, a suburb of the North Shore in Auckland, New Zealand.
 The decile 10 school serves Years 9 to 13, and has students as of Christopher (CJ) Healey is the school's current principal.
 Long Bay College has a large zone boundary including the upper east coast bays, Brookfield, Albany, Albany heights, Redvale, Coatesville, Paremoremo and Brighams creek.

 History

 Long Bay College first opened in 1975.
 The first principal of Long Bay College was Ian Sage, who then had a street directly leading from the school named after him - Ian Sage Avenue.
 Like most of New Zealand state secondary schools in the 1970s, the school was built to the S68 design, characterised by single-storey classroom blocks with masonry walls, low-pitched roofs with protruding clerestory windows, and internal open courtyards.

 In 2017 a fire destroyed the college's woodwork block.